Starcross/django-starcross-gallery/README.rst

 Contact email address in the footer.
 Override with a blank string to hide

+**GALLERY_THEME_COLOR** -- Default "black"

+Use a predefined theme color scheme.
+Options are black, white, or grey

 **GALLERY_THUMBNAIL_SIZE** -- Default: 200

 The target thumbnail height in px.
 This will vary slightly in rendering due to the justified layout